DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 Although GitHub doesn't have some of the most advanced features of Jira (like workflows), the fact that GitHub has native Markdown support, that all content is managed using git and that it is super fast, makes it also an effective graph database.

-With the right People and Process, lots of technologies can be used to make this work.
+With the right People and Process, lots of Technologies can be used to make this work.
 As long as they can be used a Graph Database with every piece of data being available in an hyperlinkable way